aws-solutions-library-samples/guidance-for-incremental-data-exports-on-aws/README.md

 ## Overview

-[DynamoDB](https://aws.amazon.com/dynamodb/) recently launched a new feature: [Incremental export to Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/blogs/database/introducing-incremental-export-from-amazon-dynamodb-to-amazon-s3/).
-You can use incremental exports to update your downstream systems regularly using only the changed data.
+We will be using [DynamoDB](https://aws.amazon.com/dynamodb/) [Incremental export to Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/blogs/database/introducing-incremental-export-from-amazon-dynamodb-to-amazon-s3/) feature to update the downstream systems regularly using only the changed data.
 You no longer need to do a full export each time you need fresh data.
 The incremental export feature outputs only the data items that have been inserted, updated, or deleted between two specified points in time.
 The file format for incremental exports is different from full exports because it acts as an overlay (like a patch in source code) and includes metadata such as the time of each item’s last update as well as the old and new images of the item.
 Tooling that can read the full export format will not natively be able to read the combination of a full export plus the series of incremental exports without effectively applying the overlay first.
+The typical way to setup your analytics using DynamoDB exports is to first initiate a one-time full export to generate a new Iceberg table, and then repeatedly perform incremental exports (each incremental time period can be as small as 15 minutes or as large as 24 hours) to update the Iceberg table with all the changes.
+The data processing is done using Spark jobs running at scale on EMR serverless.

 In this post, you learn how to bulk process a series of full and incremental exports using [Amazon EMR Serverless]([https://aws.amazon.com/blogs/database/use-amazon-dynamodb-incremental-export-to-update-apache-iceberg-tables/#:~:text=incremental%20exports%20using-,Amazon%20EMR%20Serverless,-with%20Apache%20Spark](https://aws.amazon.com/emr/)) with [Apache Spark](https://spark.apache.org/) to produce a single [Apache Iceberg](https://iceberg.apache.org/) table representing the latest state of the DynamoDB table, which you will then be able to query using [Amazon Athena](https://aws.amazon.com/athena/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc).
 Note that everything, from exporting to bulk processing to querying, is serverless.

-In case you’re not familiar with these technologies:
+Overview of the AWS Services and Technologies Used in the Guidance:

 - Amazon EMR Serverless makes it simple to run applications using open-source analytics frameworks like Apache Spark and Apache Hive without configuring, managing, or scaling clusters.